abaland/Home_Code/README.md

 Contains all relatively-general functions used by the other python scripts.
 This includes :
 * Drivers for all of the supported sensors (luminosity, temperature) that have been implemented.
 * Code to handle interaction with RabbitMQ server (initiating connection, consuming, publishing, ...)
+* Code th handle creation of generic infrared signal using the pigpio library.
 * Some small fault-tolerant generic functions.
 * A logger function that log any warning/message to /var/log/syslog, /var/log/user.log and the command prompt.

+##### infrared_remote

+Contains python code to send aircon/tv/lights-relevant infrared command.
+Each script contains some hard-coded parameters that are hardware-dependent, and these parameters are used to obtain the full infrared signal to send.

 ##### instruction_gui